OICR/softeng-blog/_posts/kevin_hartmann/2018-03-28-Drops-of-Jupyter.md

 - [JupyterHub](http://jupyterhub.readthedocs.io/en/latest/)
 - [OpenStack](https://www.openstack.org/)

-And last, but not least: if you want to see the full details of what I did, and how I did it, you can everything [here](https://github.com/overture-stack/Jupyter)
+And last, but not least: if you want to see the full details of what I did, and how I did it, you can find everything [here](https://github.com/overture-stack/Jupyter)